1 Chronicles 4 through 8 – The Tribes of Israel and their Descendants

 iii.
 Jabez asked that the hand of God would be with him.
 “The ‘hand of the Lord’ is a biblical term for God’s power and presence in the lives of His people (see Joshua 4:24 and Isaiah 59:1).”
 (Wilkinson)

 · The phrase the hand of the LORD is used many times in the Old Testament, and often in a negative sense – that is, in the sense of God’s hand being against someone in judgment.
 Here Jabez prayed that the hand of the LORD would be with him.

 · In Psalm 77:10, the Psalmist wrote: I will remember the years of the right hand of the Most High.
 Here Jabez prayed in advance for something to remember later – to see the hand of God with him now.

 iv.
 Jabez asked to be kept from evil and that he would not cause pain.
 Some other translations render this with the idea that the pain Jabez did not want to cause was his own.
 “He used this expression in allusion to his name, which signifies grief; Lord, let me not have that grief which my name implies, and which my sin deserves.”
 (Poole)

 · In this Jabez recognized the evil in this world, no doubt because he had lived through much pain in his life.

 · In this Jabez recognized that he needed God to keep him from evil.

-· In this Jabez recognized that the hand of God to bless us can transform the evil and pain of life.
+· In this Jabez recognized that the hand of God could transform the evil and pain of his life.

 e.
 So God granted him what he requested: This, of course, is the measure of effective prayer – that it is answered from heaven (allowing that “No” or “Wait” can also be an answer).
 Yet when we are close to the heart of God and pray for the things important to Him and His kingdom, we expect that our prayers will be granted (1 John 5:14).